hougesen/mhouge.dk/content/blog/choosing-a-tech-stack-as-a-junior-developer.md

 When all that has been said, tech stack should never be a limiter.
 You should never be afraid of applying to a job just because you don't have experience with their tech stack, or of learning a new technology just because there isn't any jobs.

 Experimenting with new technologies is one of the best ways to learn, since it helps you better understand why a technology was designed the way it was.
-For instance, this very website has been recreated more times than I can count, among them being in [.NET Razor](https://github.com/hougesen/portfolio-razor), [Fresh](https://github.com/hougesen/portfolio-fresh), [Svelte](https://github.com/hougesen/portfolio-svelte) and now [Nuxt](https://github.com/hougesen/mhouge.dk).
+For instance, this website has been recreated more times than I can count, among them being in [.NET Razor](https://github.com/hougesen/portfolio-razor), [Fresh](https://github.com/hougesen/portfolio-fresh), [Svelte](https://github.com/hougesen/portfolio-svelte) and now [Nuxt](https://github.com/hougesen/mhouge.dk).